whbb98/laravel-firstApp/README.md

 > Since I used a dataset of pneumorax diseases, then doctors of penumology field can use it, as well as others can use it normal

+> The database file is included in "/README/**database_design.mwb**" which you can create it in your local pc using mysql workbensh (Forward Engineering).

 **Check the link of deployed model** [Flask-App Github Repo](https://github.com/whbb98/flask-firstApp)

 ---